 When lifestyle changes and medication fail, the team at ZestED has other options to help you treat ED.
 Our holistic approach leads us to pursue the least invasive treatments possible for your erectile dysfunction.
-However, each patient is unique, and some men respond less to lifestyle changes, supplements and medications than others.
-At ZestED, our specialized team of physicians and clinical care coordinators can offer a number of non-surgical interventions as a next step in your treatment plan.
-Using our simple, streamlined and convenient telehealth system, you can communicate with your care coordinator and decide which option is right for you, all from the comfort of your home.
+However, each client is unique, and some men respond less to lifestyle changes, supplements and medications than others.
+At ZestED, our specialized team of physicians and Men's Health Specialists can offer a number of non-surgical interventions as a next step in your treatment plan.
+Using our simple, streamlined and convenient telehealth system, you can communicate with your Men's Health Specialist and decide which option is right for you, all from the comfort of your home.

 If you believe one of our non-surgical options may be right for you, sign up and schedule an appointment with us today.GET ZESTED!

-The team at ZestED recommends two types of non-surgical ED interventions for our patients opting out of medication.
+The team at ZestED recommends two types of non-surgical ED interventions for our clients opting out of medication.
 These treatment options include:

 Self-Insertion.
 The FDA has approved one medication - Prostaglandin E1 - for direct insertion into the penis to treat ED.
 This medication causes the blood vessels to dilate by blocking the part of your nervous system that constricts them.
 This compresses the veins in your penis, allowing you to maintain a stable erection.
 This process involves inserting Prostaglandin E1 yourself through your urethra, and is less invasive than injections.
 However, results are also less consistent than those of injections.

 There is a third option available to clients in the form of penile injections.
 This involves using a needle to inject the same medication (Prostaglandin E1) into your penis, which you can do yourself after careful instruction from your doctor.
 While we at ZestED do not offer or prescribe penile injection, we’re happy to refer you to a trusted physician as part of your telehealth appointment if you believe this is the right option for you.